HOW MUCH BABYSITTING IS TOO MUCH?

 MAKING TIME FOR YOUR OWN NEEDS IS IMPORTANT

-There’s a certain amount of pressure these days on grandparents to prove how dedicated they are to the role and one sure way to do this is never miss a chance to babysit.
+There’s a certain amount of pressure these days on grandparents to prove how dedicated they are to the role and one sure way to do this is never missing a chance to babysit.
 It’s important though to remember to take time out for yourself for several reasons.

 - We owe it to ourselves to start ticking off bucket list items while we’re young and fit enough to accomplish that